-Among Uruguay’s many wineries, I enjoy Pisano, founded in the early 20th century.
+Among Uruguay’s many wineries, we enjoy Pisano, founded in the early 20th century.
 Seek out its Etxe Oneko Licor de Tannat, which has the force and richness of a vintage port.

 Stop in Buenos Aires

-A pleasant excursion took us to Garzón, a tiny town 20 miles north of José Ignacio, which has recently undergone a renaissance at the hands of urbanites from abroad.
-These outsiders are busy restoring the old brick houses that line the streets around its tidy main square.
-Among them is Argentine star chef Francis Mallmann, proprietor of El Garzón, a five-room property with a superb restaurant.
+A pleasant excursion took us to Garzón, a tiny town 20 miles north of José Ignacio, which has undergone a renaissance at the hands of urbanites from abroad.
+Among them is Argentine star chef Francis Mallmann, who opened Garzon, a five-room hotel with a superb restaurant.

 Three hours ahead of New York (EST).